konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

 .. _document-categorization-tutorials:
 ## Document Categorization

+When uploading a Document to Konfuzio, the first step is to assign it to a :ref:`Category<category-concept>`.
+This can be done manually, or automatically using a Categorization AI.

-### Working with the Category of a Document and its individual Pages
+### Setting the Category of a Document and its individual Pages Manually

-You can initialize a Document with a :ref:`Category<category-concept>`, which will count as if a human manually revised it.
+You can initialize a Document with a :ref:`Category<category-concept>`.
+You can also use `Document.set_category` to set a Document's Category after it has been initialized.
+This will count as if a human manually revised it.

 .. literalinclude:: /sdk/boilerplates/test_document_categorization.py
    :language: python